xpsi-group/xpsi/joss/paper.md

 compatible, and release versions are freely available on GitHub under the MIT license.
-Extensive documentation, step-by-step tutorials, and reproduction code for existing data analyses, are available via the project github, along with a growing suite of unit tests.
+Extensive documentation, step-by-step tutorials, and reproduction code for existing data analyses, are available via the GitHub repository, along with a growing suite of unit tests.
 Future plans include migration to Python 3, further improvements to post-processing software, and the implementation of an expanded suite of atmosphere models.